iAmMe27/WoD/README.md

 ![NAC Settings 3](img/NACSetting3.jpg)

-8. One that is done, make a new full save.
+8. One that is done, make a new full save from the pause menu.

 Done!